 Backing Up

-# In your /opt/containers/lemmy directory
+# From your /opt/containers/lemmy directory

-sudo docker compose stop lemmy lemmy-ui
+sudo docker compose stop lemmy lemmy-ui lemmy-proxy

 # 2. Back up the database